tyler-ingebrand/OperatorFunctionEncoder/README.md

 chmod +x ./run_scripts/run_experiment.sh # makes it executable ./run_scripts/run_experiment.sh
 ```
-You will likely have to change the arguments at the top of the file to 1 Gpu, 1 process per GPU.
+You will likely have to change the arguments at the top of the file to 1 Gpu.